Measurements of inclusive jet spectra in pp and central Pb-Pb collisions at $\sqrt{s_{\rm{NN}}}$ = 5.02 TeV: Jet Reconstruction

 Jets were reconstructed with $R=0.1-0.6$ in \pp{} collisions and $R=0.2,0.4$ in \PbPb{} collisions using the anti-$k_{\mathrm{T}}$ sequential recombination algorithm implemented in FastJet 3.2.1 \cite{antikt, catchment} from the combination of charged particle tracks and hadronically corrected EMCal clusters.
 We used the \pT{} recombination scheme, assuming EMCal clusters are massless: $\pTraw = \sum_{i} p_{\mathrm{T,track}}^{i} + \sum_{j} p_{\mathrm{T,cluster}}^{j}$, where $p_{\mathrm{T,cluster}}=\Ehadcorr / c$.

 In \PbPb{} collisions, we subtracted the average combinatorial background following the approach in Ref. \cite{fullJet276}.
-The background density $\rho$ was determined each event, and used to subtract the average background from each jet in that event: $\pTreco = \pTraw - \rho A,$ where $A$ is the jet area.
+The background density $\rho$ was determined in each event, and used to subtract the average background from each jet in that event: $\pTreco = \pTraw - \rho A,$ where $A$ is the jet area.
 The average background density in 0--10\% central events is typically $\left<\rho\right>\approx 220-280$ \GeVc, corresponding to $\approx 110-140$ \GeVc{} for a $R=0.4$ jet.
-In \pp{} collisions, we did not subtract the background due to the underlying event.
+In \pp{} collisions, we did not subtract the background due to the underlying event, in order to minimize the model dependence of the measurement.

 Jets selected for the measurement were required to satisfy several criteria in order to be accepted: (i) the center of the jet must be within the fiducial volume of the EMCal, i.e. a distance $\Delta R \equiv \sqrt{\left(\Delta \eta \right)^2 + \left(\Delta \varphi \right)^2}$ from any edge of the EMCal, (ii) the jet must not contain any tracks with $\pTtrack > 100$ \GeVc, (iii) in \PbPb{} and applicable \pp{} results, the jet must contain a track with $\pTtrack > 5-7$ GeV/$c$, depending on $R$, and (iv) in \PbPb{} collisions, the area of the jet must be $A > 0.6 \pi R^{2}$.
 The $\pTtrack<100$ GeV/c requirement removed only a small number of jets at large \pTreco{}, and has negligible bias for the \pTmaxreco{} selected in this analysis.
 The leading track requirement introduces a small fragmentation bias in the jet sample, which may lead to a bias in the measured jet suppression.
 This effect is discussed in Section 6, and is estimated to have only a small effect on the reported \Raa{}.
 A larger leading track requirement is needed for larger $R$ since the magnitude of background fluctuations increases with $R$.
 The area cut in \PbPb{} collisions was negligible except at very low \pTreco{}, where it rejects combinatorial jets.